alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 ![area plot](https://raw.githubusercontent.com/alishdipani/alishdipani.github.io/master/_posts/Resources/Simple_Plots_in_Rubyplot/areaplot.png)

 The area plot draws a line passing through the points given as the input and colours the area covered under this line.
-The inputs taken are the data as a compulsory array containing Y coordinate values of the points and an optional array containing X coordinate values of the points(`data`) and the color of the plot(`color`).
+The inputs taken are the data as a compulsory array containing Y coordinate values of the points and an optional array containing X coordinate values of the points(`data`), the label of the plot(`label`) and the color of the plot(`color`).

 If only one set of values is given to the area plot as the data, for example only [30, 36, 86, 39, 27, 31, 79, 88] is given then this set is considered as a set of Y coordinates of the points and X coordinates are set as 0, 1, 2 ... (size of y values - 1) i.e. the coordinates are (0, 30), (1, 36), (2, 86), (3, 39), (4, 27), (5, 31), (6, 79), (7, 88).